 The “Rookie of the Year Scholarship” was founded in 2018 by active ASCT member and cytotechnologist, Victoria Lingua.
 Victoria has been a cytotechnologist and tremendous advocate for the field for many years.
 She is passionate about cytotechnology, education and participation in the ASCT.
 In 2019, a generous contribution from the Vermont/New Hampshire Cytotechnology Association served to ensure that this scholarship will provide funding for “rookies” to attend the conference for years to come.

-The “Rookie of the Year” scholarship winner will receive $900 to use towards expenses for the upcoming 2021 meeting in Denver, April 30-May 2!
+The “Rookie of the Year” scholarship winner will receive $900 to use towards expenses for the upcoming 2021 meeting in Denver, August 26-28!

 Submission deadline: April 1, 2021.
 Winner announced May 1, 2021.